csparpa/pyowm/sphinx/v3/code-recipes.md

 and would get the very same results as above.

-### Get the IDs of cities whose name cointain a specific string
+### Get the IDs of cities whose name contain a specific string

 In order yo find all cities with names having your string as a substring you need to use the optional parameter `matching='like'`